 A “gutterball” gumballs label turned an ordinary candy tube of black gumballs into a genius bowling party favor!
 I love how printables can help tie the theme and overall look of a party together.

 When it comes to party favors, I prefer choosing practical items that will extend the fun of the party.
-Maureen (Anders Ruff) had a genius idea for birthday favor “bowling bags” easily made by attaching a custom printable label and tag to glossy black gable boxes from Nashville Wraps.
+Maureen (Anders Ruff) had a genius idea for birthday favor “bowling bags” easily made by attaching a custom printable label and tag to glossy black gable boxes.